-The factors on which sleeping bag to choose will mainly depend on a few things, the temperature in which you are planning to use it, and the shape that you prefer to sleep in and the amount of space that you have to carry and transport it.
+The factors on which sleeping bag to choose will mainly depend on a few things, the temperature in which you are planning to use it, the shape that you prefer to sleep in and the amount of space that you have to carry and transport it.

 If you are going camping with your other half, or if you just like to really spread out then Double Sleeping Bags are available.
 These are only available in the rectangle shape.

-In-between the two sizes there are a few King Size Sleeping Bags available, for those who prefer a little more room, or simply for the larger camper.
+In between the two sizes, there are a few King Size Sleeping Bags available, for those who prefer a little more room, or simply for the larger camper.

 We also have a Compact Sleeping Bag section.
 These generally contain the type of sleeping bag that you might take trekking or mountaineering.
-They tend to be in the mummy style to be space saving.
+They tend to be in the mummy style to be space-saving.
 These sleeping bags are usually more technical and tend to be more lightweight and made of a higher grade of insulation, hence they tend to be higher in price.

-If you are taking the little ones with you then have a browse through our Childrens Sleeping Bag section.
-Please take note that the kids sleeping bags are generally aimed at younger children, once they start heading towards their teens they will most likely need an adult sleeping bag.
+If you are taking the little ones with you then have a browse through our Children's Sleeping Bag section.
+Please take note that the kid's sleeping bags are generally aimed at younger children, once they start heading towards their teens, they will most likely need an adult sleeping bag.
 Again, please take note of the measurements in the specifications section of each product.

 If you are going to be using it mainly abroad in sunnier climes then you will probably only need a 2 season sleeping bag as it will be hotter, or if it's going to be Scotland all year round then you may not get too hot in a 4 season at night.
-You will know yourself if you are a warm or cold type person so please choose accordingly.
-You can always unzip the bag if it's too warm, or cover with a blanket if it gets too cold.
+You will know if you are a warm or cold type of person so please choose accordingly.
+You can always unzip the bag if it's too warm or cover it with a blanket if it gets too cold.